MogwaiMomo/capstone/README.md

 There will likely be a tradeoff that you have to make in between size and runtime.
 For example, an algorithm that requires a lot of memory, may run faster, while a slower algorithm may require less memory.
 You will have to find the right balance between the two in order to provide a good experience to the user.

     - calculate % accuracy of test
+    - figure out how to account for foreign words

 Get some kind of markov chain prediction going ...